Joe Perry (snooker player): Personal life

+Perry was born in Wisbech, Cambridgeshire, on 13 August 1974, the son of Peter and Judy Perry.
+His father worked as a taxi driver.
+When he was 14, his family moved to Chatteris, where he has lived since.
+In 2005, he married Joanne at Kimbolton Castle; the first of their two daughters was born the following year.
 Perry suffers from ankylosing spondylitis.
-Before it was correctly diagnosed, he was considering giving up the sport: "I told my wife I was thinking about packing it in because I couldn’t take it any more.
-I felt there was no point me flying overseas then not being able to even practise, and losing matches."
+During the 2012–13 season, before his condition was correctly diagnosed, he considered giving up his professional snooker career.
+He stated: "I was thinking about packing it in because I couldn’t take it anymore.
+I felt there was no point me flying overseas then not being able to even practice, and losing matches."